Language Analog: Tamil

 Inspiration: Vanara of Hindu mythology, Oriental Adventures, and the Pathfinder RPG

 While developing a world for another 5th edition campaign, a player asked to play a Vanara--for which there are not yet official rules.
-We found an option at ENworld that suits our needs, and modified the race's culture as necessary.
+We found an option online that suited our needs, and modified the race's culture as necessary.
 Having settled on a version of the race that I liked for 5th Edition, I began to wonder how this race might fit in Monvesia.
-Some of the text below is adapted from notes for that other campaign.
+Some of the text below is adapted from notes for that other campaign.-----

 - High Vanara are Altruists and/or Idealists